LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 No local installation is requierd, but you will need Python3 (https://www.python.org/downloads/) to run the script in the command line.
 The script has been tested on Python3.9 but should work with other Python versions.
 The command-line parsing library `argparse` is also required.
 It can be easily installed by running `pip3.x install argparse` where `3.x` corresponds to the Python version you use to run the script.
 For example, run `pip3.9 install argparse` if you use Python3.9.

 # Basic Usage
 Download the Github repository and place your raw BIOLOG Excel files in the folder `input_data_folder`.
-You can include as many files as you like; the script will automatically detect and parse each one.
-The Excel file names can be arbibutary, but the sheet names must follow the format: PMX_Y_Z (where X is the PM plate number, Y is the plate replicate number, and Z is the strain name).
+You can include as many files as you like; the script will automatically detect and parse each one. __The Excel file names can be arbituary, but the sheet names must follow the format: PMX_Y_Z (where X is the PM plate number, Y is the plate replicate number, and Z is the strain name)__.
 Ensure that each sheet name is unique and appears only once across all Excel files.

 To run the script, type the following command in the command line: